RJDG97/GCP/cloud-asset-inventory/README.md

 - Select data source as 'gcp_billing_export_v1_<BILLING_ACCOUNT_ID>'
 - Select the 'Add a chart' tab, and select the 'stacked column chart'
 - Under dimension, select 'tags.key'
-- Under breakdown dimension, select 'service.description'
+- Under breakdown dimension, select 'tags.value'
 - Under metric, select 'cost'
 - At the bottom of properties, select 'Add a filter' and 'Create a filter'
 - Set the filter to 'include' 'service.description' 'Equal to (=)' 'Compute Engine'